Skip to content

 Sea salt is healthier than table salt

-Sea salt and table salt have the same sodium content by weight (approximately 40%) and affect blood pressure and cardiovascular health in identical ways.
-Sea salt contains trace minerals, but in quantities too small to have any nutritional significance.
+Sea salt and table salt have virtually the same sodium content by weight, roughly 40 percent, and affect blood pressure and cardiovascular health identically.
+Sea salt does carry trace minerals from evaporated seawater, but the quantities involved are nutritionally insignificant.

 What we know